DragonHPC/dragon/doc/pguide/owner.rst

 Processes
 =========

-With version 0.5 Dragon only supports round robin placement of processes.
+Dragon, by default, does a round robin placement of processes.
 Each new process will be placed on the next node that Dragon is running on.
-Future releases of Dragon will allow for two levels of control that improve upon the current behavior.
-The first will be the ability to control the default policy, and the second will be explicit placement control for each process.
+Dragon also allows for two levels of control that improve upon the current behavior.
+The first is the ability to control the default policy, and the second is explicit placement control for each process.

 Round Robin Placement
 ---------------------